 Sour cream.
 Sour cream whipped in with the eggs and milk makes the eggs super creamy.

 Green onions.
 Green onions add fresh, mild onion flavor and pretty green color.
 You can also use red onion or shallots.

 Red bell pepper.
-I love red peppers because they are the mildest of the bell peppers, but you can use green, yellow, or orange.
+I love red peppers because they are the mildest of the bell peppers, but you can use yellow, orange, or green bell pepper.

 Dijon.
 A little bit of Dijon adds rich flavor to the egg bake.